autumn-info-442a/Homework1/Homework2.md

 * **Pre-Made Messages**
   - Displays messages based on which radio buttons are selected in **Set Messages**
-  - User can edit message by clicking on pencil icon, or delete from message pool by clicking on x icon
+  - User can enable or disable messages by clicking on "Enable" or "Disable" radio buttons next to each message (these radio buttons allow for **one** selection, not both)

 * **Custom Messages**
   - Displays messages based on saved custome messages entered in **Set Messages**